meltano/meltano/docs/src/_getting-started/part3.md

 </div>

-There we have it, a complete ELT pipeline.
+There we have it, a complete data pipeline.

-## Next Steps

-Next, head over to [Part 4, Data Mappings](/getting-started/part4).

 <script src="/js/termynal.js"></script>
 <script src="/js/termy_custom.js"></script>